 Fresh spring asparagus loves to be cooked in a wok.
 Quickly seared, on high heat for a short amount of time leaves it snappy, flavorful and vibrantly green.
-Paired with tofu, mushrooms, garlic and ginger, this is one of my all time favorite asparagus recipes.
-Brian loves the crispy tofu, it’s sooooo good.
-But if tofu is a “no-go” in your house, you can always sub chicken!
+Paired with mushrooms, garlic and ginger, and your choice of protein, this is one of my all-time favorite asparagus recipes.

 Look how vibrant the asparagus turns when you cook it hot and fast.
-I love how it keeps it color.
+I love how it keeps its color.

 For a more upscale presentation, arrange asparagus, tofu, and mushrooms in a semi-circle.
 Drizzle sesame oil over top and complete the circle.